Here we have a handpicked selection of wheelchair friendly attractions, days out, and tourist hotspots in Liverpool.

 Once the beating heart of Liverpool, the Pier Head is part of the UNESCO world heritage site and is the gateway to everything Liverpool has to offer.

 Bask in the sunshine against a backdrop of the Three Graces, or get involved in one of the many festivals, markets and events now staged at the Pier Head.

-Access: Terrain mainly flat, some well-laid cobbles.
+Access: The terrain is mainly flat, with some well-laid cobbles.
 Accessible toilet in ferry terminal building.

 Royal Albert Dock

-As a listed building, there are cobbles in and around the dock.
-They can be avoided as there are paving slabs down the middle of the walkway.
+As a listed building, there are cobbles around the dock, and you can avoid them as there are paving slabs down the middle of the walkway.

 The Beatles Story

 If you are a fan of the Fab Four, you’ll love The Beatles Story.
 The ultimate Beatles experience.
 Immerse yourself in the mania, memorabilia and story of four lads from Liverpool who went on to conquer the world.